ATNF/askapsoft/Code/Doc/user/current/doc/calim/cmodel.rst

 from the global sky model (GSM) and building an image from the components and/or images resulting from the request.

-The *cmodel* program only supports the construction of continuum images, however it does support taylor terms allowing the modeling of spectral index and curvature.
+The *cmodel* program only supports the construction of continuum (i.e. single-channel) images, however it does support taylor terms allowing the modeling of spectral index and curvature.

 Running the program
 -------------------